mwbowers/mwbowers.github.io/concepts/architecture/application-architecture.md

 _MAS running in process on the Web Server_

-As part of the website startup, an in-process instance of MonaServer is started.
+The special value ***InProcess** as a HostName signals the website startup process to start an in-process instance of MonaServer.

 #### Out-of-Process
 It is possible to separate the Business Logic Program execution into one or more process.
 Under this configuration, the website will expect the MAS to be already running and will contact it using the configured Port and Server values.

 The MAS can execute directly on the web server as shown next.
+Use ***LoopBack** as the HostName value to tell the website that the MAS is running in a separate process in the same machine.

 ![Interactive Job out of process MAS](images/mas-out-of-process.svg) _MAS running on the Web Server as a separate process_

 Finally, the application can be run on one or more servers, separating the Business Logic Programs into one or more application servers as shown next.
+HostName must be either a name to be resolved via DNS, or directly an IP address.

 ![Interactive Job own application server](images/mas-application-server.svg)